72squared/redpipe/docs/getting-started.rst

 Whatever you use normally in your application.

 The goal is to reuse your application's existing redis connection.
-RedPipe can be used to build your entire in your application.
+RedPipe can be used to build your entire persistence layer in your application.
 Or you can use *RedPipe* along side your existing code.

 More on this later.